autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 ### Action:

+- building protobufs
+- Building backend
+- building frontend
 - Iterative design - low fidelity, high fidelity, MVP, iterate (figjams, figma, code)
 - Requirements - open source, submodule, used by companies
 - Achitecture has project manifests being read into topology cache, which feeds fe, fe talks to grafana, kibana, pagerduty, deploys, k8s, systems
+- Stored stuff in topology cache - what were the tradeoffs?
+Ease of use, familiarity, making things intuitive for future engineers, keeping things as Open-sourceable as possible
 - Extending components from DASH (work smarter not harder) - Dash was meant for triaging, whereas PC is more about the service lifecycle
 - DASH had similarities - ingestion, centralizing views into a SPoG, proxying, UI elements
 - APIs were reused - cacheing etc